No other database MCP server comes close to this tool count. Part of our Databases MCP category.

 The database MCP landscape splits into relational and document/NoSQL categories.
 MongoDB is the first document database MCP server we’ve reviewed, so direct comparisons are limited, but the tool design choices are instructive:

 vs. Neon (4/5): Neon has 20 tools focused on cloud Postgres — branching, migrations, and SQL execution.
-MongoDB has nearly double the tools but covers a different database paradigm.
+MongoDB has double the tools but covers a different database paradigm.
 Neon’s branch-based migration workflow is the gold standard for safe schema changes; MongoDB has no equivalent.
 But Neon can’t provision clusters or analyze performance.

 vs. Supabase (4/5): Supabase covers database plus edge functions, storage, and debugging — broader platform scope.
 MongoDB goes deeper into database operations — more query tools, index management, performance analysis.
 Different philosophies: Supabase is a platform server, MongoDB is a database server.